anyabot/LOModInstaller/README.md

 # Overview
 A simple APK to quickly apply Mods for the game Last Origin.

-Require Android version 5 or above.
-Tested and working for Android 12 & 13.
+Require Android version 7 or above.
+Tested and working for Android 12 and some Android 13.

+With [Shizuku](https://play.google.com/store/apps/details?id=moe.shizuku.privileged.api&hl=en&gl=US) installed, the app can also use ADB to install patches for Android 11 to 14.

 This project is experimental, and game patching is not supported by developers.